-Henry Barnard (1811-1900) was born in Hartford, Connecticut.
-He graduated from Yale in 1830, taught school for a year in Pennsylvania, then returned to Connecticut to study law.
-Although he gained admission to the bar in 1834, he never practiced.
-After a sojourn in Europe, Barnard was elected as a Whig to the Connecticut legislature and soon adopted the reform of the common school as his great cause.
-In 1838 he was instrumental in the passage of a law establishing a permanent state Board of Commissioners of the Common Schools.
-Barnard was appointed its secretary and held the post until the board’s abolition in the partisan political battles of 1842.
+In 1838, Barnard was instrumental in the passage of a Connecticut state law establishing a state Board of Commissioners of the Common Schools.
+He was appointed its secretary and held that post until the board’s abolition by Democrats in partisan political battles during 1842.
 Barnard used his brief tenure to initiate state supervision of public schools.
 Like his Whig associates, he saw the schools as agencies of moral reform, but increasingly he emphasized the social and leveling role of the public school in a democracy.
-Schools, he contended, should not be regarded as common because they were free but because they were for all, within reach of the poor, yet attracting the well-to-do by their excellence.
+Schools, he contended, should not be regarded as “common” because they were free but because they were for all, within reach of the poor yet attracting the well-to-do by their excellence.

 The dissolution of Connecticut’s Board of Commissioners gave the Rhode Island General Assembly the opportunity to implement Barnard’s ideas in Rhode Island.
 To this end, Wilkins Updike, a learned South Kingstown legislator, introduced a bill to assess the status of schools throughout the state.
 When it passed, Barnard was hired into Rhode Island employment at the rate of three dollars per day.